47,000 homes need to be built each year to solve housing crisis, report says

 The overwhelming evidence from both sale and rental markets in Dublin is that availability is “the key determinant of price”, the report says.

-However, since the 2008 financial crash, supply of all forms has been inadequate and recent improvements – the State built 21,000 homes last year – still fall short of underlying demand, it finds.
+Since the 2008 financial crash, supply of all forms has been inadequate and recent improvements still fall short of underlying demand, it finds.

-The report claims that supply was determined by viability and not affordability and that viability is “extremely challenging” particularly for apartments.
+The report also claims that the supply of new homes is determined by viability - effectively the cost of construction - and not affordability and that viability is “extremely challenging” particularly for apartments.

-It says two-bedroom apartments in Dublin now cost up to €460,000 to build when land, VAT and levies are added to the traditional construction costs.
+It says two-bedroom apartments in Dublin now cost up to €460,000 to build when land, VAT and levies are added to the traditional bricks and mortar construction costs.

-The report also says the Government should take steps to tackle affordability of new homes.
+The report says the Government should take steps to tackle affordability gap for prospective buyers.

 Cost-rental schemes

-The authors also call for the introduction of new shared-equity scheme and share-ownership schemes which would enable thousands of aspiring homeowners, currently shut out of the housing market, to bridge the affordability gap.
+The authors also call for the introduction of new shared-equity and share-ownership schemes which it says would enable thousands of aspiring homeowners, currently shut out of the housing market, to bridge the affordability gap.

 “The mix of new housing supply in recent years in this country has been inadequate.
 New homes are increasingly out of sync with Ireland’s household structure,” Mr Lyons of Identify Consulting and author of the study said.